OpenDataServices/os4d/docs/development/schema.md

 Before authoring the schema for a standard and committing to specific implementation details, it is recommended to document a data mode to help stakeholders align on definitions and relationships.

 The data model for a standard should be based on its [research](research.md) and conceptual framework.
-Documenting the data model for a standard involves identifying and defining the entities (classes), attributes (properties), relationships and permissable values (codelists) needed to the requirements, user stories and use cases the standard.
+Documenting the data model for a standard involves identifying and defining the entities (classes), attributes (properties), relationships and permissable values (codelists) needed to satisfy the requirements, user stories and use cases for the standard.

 Developing a good schema is an art as much as a science.
 It requires sensitivity to the needs of both data producers and data users, and an understanding of the incentive structures that will drive adoption of a standard.